socketry/falcon/guides/deployment/readme.md

 	# If using count > 1 you may want to preload your app to reduce memory usage and increase performance:
 	preload "preload.rb"

+	# The default port should be 3000, but you can change it to match your Heroku configuration.
 	port {ENV.fetch("PORT", 3000).to_i}

 	# Heroku only supports HTTP/1.1 at the time of this writing.
 Review the following for possible updates in the future:
 	# https://devcenter.heroku.com/articles/http-routing#http-versions-supported
 	# https://github.com/heroku/roadmap/issues/34